 2018 & EARLIER INSTALLATION INSTRUCTIONS

-2-IN-1 BRAKE LIGHT/TURN SIGNAL UPGRADES
+2-IN-1 DRIVING LIGHT/TURN SIGNAL UPGRADES

 Installation is quite straightforward, but does require the installer to have a good understanding of the auto electric systems on their bike.
 If, at any stage of the installation process, you do not fully understand what is required, then we recommend you seek the assistance of a qualified auto electrician or your local bike shop.

 The model and year of your bike will determine the type of installation most suited to it.
-The latest bikes that use the CAN bus wiring system normally need to have the brake lights installed using a relay, so that the CAN bus system does not flag up any faults.
+The latest bikes that use the CAN bus wiring system normally need to have the driving lights installed using a relay, so that the CAN bus system does not flag up any faults.
 Many earlier bikes can be installed without this.

 Please note: the photos used in these instructions are for reference only.
 The turn signal housing shape will vary dependent on the upgrade model you have bought.

 Check that you have all the parts as detailed on the contents list and can identify each one.
 You will also need a few hand tools, such as:

 A small Philips screwdriver to remove the lens retaining screw.

 Electrical wire cutters and strippers suitable for 20AWG wire.